fivetran/dbt_stripe_source/README.md

 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`
     * Timestamps are appended with `_at`
     * ID primary keys are prefixed with the name of the table.
-For example, the user table's ID column is renamed user_id.
+For example, the user table's ID column is renamed `user_id`.

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
 By default, this package will look for your Stripe data in the `stripe` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your Stripe data is, please add the following configuration to your `dbt_project.yml` file:
+If this is not where your Stripe data is, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml